The Intelligence Quotient

 score.
 I am not saying their natural IQ has increased, but when your child

 comes to take that test, s/he will fare better for sure.
-Children go to
+Some children go to

-school these days knowing nothing, some can barely speak because their
+school these days knowing very little (abc123), worse, some can hardly speak because their

 Our real task